SalomePlatform/yacs/doc/main_menu.rst

 + Load a Schema in run mode (without edition)

++ Load a Schema to be executed on a batch system

 + Import Catalog : to import specific data types or nodes

++ Straight/Orthogonal : toggle between straight lines or orthogonal links

 + Automatic Links: toggle behaviour for automatic link reconstruction when 2D View layout changes